tee4tao/String-Duplicate-Remover/README.md

 - On the remover page, the original string and the adjusted string are displayed.
 - When all the duplicates have been removed, users will recieve an alert saying "all duplicates removed".
 - There is a "previous button" that allows users to navigate back to the home page.
+- A third page that displays all the string ever inputted on the page.

 ## Technologies Used